mpontillo/aoi/README.md

 ### Why virtual machines and not containers?

-Because containers can behave slightly differently than a fully virtualized host.
-Since `aoi` is intended for software QA, it needs to remove the "are we in a container?" variable.
+Containers can behave slightly differently than a fully virtualized host.
+Since `aoi` is intended for software QA, the first step was to remove the "are we in a container?" variable.
+Container support is in mind for the near future.

-Simply, running software in containers is a separate test case.
-It would be great `aoi` to support them alongside virtual machines.

 ### Features